zzzprojects/Eval-SQL.NET/README.md

 - Replace xp_cmdshell with DirectoryInfo & FileInfo

 ## Performance & Scalability
-Performance tuning is one of the most important task for a DBA.
-Don’t miss the chance to **dramatically improve query performance** by **300%** for simple expression and by more than **2000%** for complex code over User-Defined Function (UDF) and Table-Valued Function (TVF).
+Performance tuning is one of the most important tasks for a DBA.
+Don’t miss the chance to **dramatically improve query performance** by **300%** for simple expression and more than **2000%** for complex code over User-Defined Function (UDF) and Table-Valued Function (TVF).

 _Benchmark to split string with delimiters in SQL_